romulusae/romulus/index.md

 - **Rate-1 operation.** The speed of an operating mode can be measured by the rate, which is the number of input blocks processed per internal primitive call.
 Romulus-N has rate 1, thus it needs an n-bit block TBC call to process an n-bit message block, which is optimal.
 We also remark that, for associated data (AD) blocks it is even more efficient (i.e. it can process (n+t) bits by one TBC call of n-bit block and t-bit tweak).
 For Romulus-M it has rate below 1 (note: rate of 1 is impossible for MRAE secrutiy notion) but is superior to other known TBC modes.

 - **Small overhead for short messages.** There is no pre-processing TBC call that adds computation overhead.
-For example, when Romulus receives 1-block AD and 1-block message, the encryption takes only three TBC calls.
+For example, when Romulus-N receives 1-block AD and 1-block message, the encryption takes only three TBC calls.

 - **Highly Reliable Security.** The security of Romulus (for N and M variants) is provably reduced to the computational security (TPRP security) of the TBC in the single-key model.
 This is called Standard Model Security.
 Unlike those based on (e.g.) random permutation model or ideal-cipher model, there is no gap between the security model and the instantiation.
 The security for Romulus-N/H is n bits for n=128, and for Romulus-M it has n-bit nonce-respecting security and n/2-bit nonce-misuse security.